Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-Français.txt

 9 Les Serpents d'Abbathor
 -------------------------
 Un mystérieux culte de nains recrute le long de la Côte des Épées et les héros sont très demandés !
-Pour l'instant, seule la partie BG1 est complétée.
 Pillez le cadavre de Mulahey ou rendez-vous dans la partie sud-ouest de la Porte de Baldur pour commencer.
+For the latter, a dwarf is needed in the group.

+There is two install choices:
+A Original version from Ascalon
+This version was planned as part 1 of three along the whole campaign.
+Unfortunately, the other parts never were finished, so the quest ends with a cliffhanger in BG1.
+B Tweaked version by Kerzenburgforum
+With blessings from Ascalon, the end is tweaked so that there is no hints to following events and the quest really ends in BG1.
+In addition, the artefact can be handed in at two places for both good and evil paths; Wostok's body and Lugosch' journal can be brought to temple (good path).
+For BGT and EET, for the good path there will be a small follow-up in the slums of Athkatla if Wostok was brought to the temple and the artefact was given to one of teh two options in BG1.
+The resulting weapon can be upgraded by both Cromwell and Cespenar.

 	Baldur's Gate II :